au-ts/sel4_profiler/README.md

 protoc --python_out=protobuf/python --proto_path=protobuf/python protobuf/python/pmu_sample.proto
 ```

-# Using
+# Notes

-- This demo system currently requires a Python client to be connected to the board over the network.
-The client can be found at: https://github.com/Kswin01/seL4-Profiler-Linux-Network-Host}.
+- This system currently requires a Python client to be connected to the board over the network.
+The client can be found within the netconn directory.
+Instructions can be found in `netconn/README.md`.

-- Additionally, this demo is for the imx8mm.
+- This demo system is integrated with the sDDF.
+Driver support will be inline with sDDF development.

-- When the board first starts running, an IP address will be printed to the terminal.
-Please modify the current IP address in the Python script.
-- Connect the client to the board by running the `connect` command on the Python client.
-You may need to restart the board here.
-- To start profiling, enter the `start` command.
-- To pause profiling, enter the `stop` command.
-- To finish profiling, enter the `exit` command.
+- Additionally, found within the `toperf` directory is a tool to convert from the samples file outputted by the netconn tool to a `perf.data` file.
+This will allow us make use of exisiting infrastructure surronding perf, such as `perf report` and flamegraph tools such as Mozilla Profiler.

+# Demo System
+The demo system here includes two dummy programs that run in infinite loops, as well as tcp benchmark found in the `echo_server` directory.